Secret Harbour, Western Australia: Politics

 Secret Harbour is part of the federal seat of Brand, currently held by Labor's Madeleine King since the 2016 election, and the state seat of Warnbro, currently held by Labor's Paul Papalia since the 2008 election.
-Secret Harbour is also part of the Coastal Ward of the City of Rockingham, currently represented by Brian Warner.
+Secret Harbour is also part of the Coastal Ward of the City of Rockingham, currently represented by Robert Schmidt and Lorna Buchan, who also serves as the Deputy Mayor.

 Typical of many newer suburbs in Perth, Secret Harbour is not safe for either the Labor or Liberal parties at either state or federal level, though recent elections have seen party preferences diverging - preferring Liberal federally and Labor at the state level.
-Additionally, at the 2001 state election, the booth had 987 valid votes cast, whilst in 2008 it had 2,599 and 2013 3,610 voters.
+Additionally, at the 2001 state election, the booth had 987 valid votes cast, whilst in 2008 it had 2,599, and 2013 it had 3,610 voters.